 The resource offers a lot of drilling to prepare you to start speaking fast in a natural environment.
 The phrases students learn are natural and not overly scripted.

-Even more importantly, the courses are customised depending on the language to teach it better.
+Even more importantly, the courses are customized depending on the language to teach it better.

 For instance, the Spanish course because of the importance of formal and informal forms in the language offers a lot of the drilling exercises focused on this particular feature of the language.